 Last Updated on

 So how do you like them apples?
-Is it going to be SEO, PPC, or an integrated, holistic approach which utilizes both (plus social media marketing – SMM – and other online marketing strategies)?
+Is it going to be SEO or PPC, or an integrated, holistic approach that utilizes both (plus social media marketing – SMM – and other online marketing strategies)?

 What is SEO?

 SEO stands for Search Engine Optimization, which is the process of getting traffic from the ‘free’, ‘organic’, or ‘natural’ search results on search engines using a combination of skill and magic to get there.

 Over the long-term, implementing SEO or PPC or both together can have different benefits.